VIA Sports Physiotherapy.

 What does the first session entail?

-An assessment first — a discussion plus a physical exam to figure out what's actually going on.
+An assessment first — a discussion plus a physical exam to identify what's actually going on.
 From there we agree a treatment plan together, anchored to your goals.
 You'll leave with a clear diagnosis, a plan, and any exercises we covered.

 What should I wear?